marlonmoreira000/portfolio-site/README.md

 ## Description

-This repository contains my first online portfolio written in HTML and SCSS.
-The repo contains all source files and presentation slides with initial wireframe designs.
+This repository contains my first personal portfolio site.
+You can find all source files and presentation slides in this repository.

 ---

-## Project Brief

-Create a portfolio website which presents you as a dev and IT professional.
-The purpose is to provide an online portfolio that provides information about you, your skills, interests, professional knowledge and a showcase of your work.

----

 ## Purpose

-The purpose of this website, is to showcase my current programming skills and projects to potential employers.
-It is also intended to provide a means of contact and an insight into my personality.
+The purpose of this site is to showcase my current web dev skills and projects to potential employers.
+It is also intended to provide a means of contact and a chance to practice my love for minimalistic design.

 ---